JustSift/ReSift/docs/tutorial/resift-rentals.md

 }
 ```

-Refresh the page, you'll receive a type error: `Cannot read property 'map' of null`.
-It's indicating to us that `genres` is null.
+Refresh your app, you’ll receive a type error: `Cannot read property 'map' of null`.
+It’s indicating to us that `genres` is null.
-So genres is the data we asked for, but it will be null when the server has not responded with the data yet.
+`genres` is the data we asked for, but it will be null when the server has not responded with the data yet.

 This is where `Guard` comes in.
-This component makes sure that the guarded elements will render only if there is data returned.
+This component makes sure that the guarded elements will only render if there is data returned.
-`Guard` uses [render prop pattern](https://reactjs.org/docs/render-props.html), to use it, give it the prop of the `fetch` it should use.
+`Guard` uses [render prop pattern](https://reactjs.org/docs/render-props.html), to use it, give it the prop of the fetch instance it should use.

 ```js
 // App.js